 The College accepts applications for all year groups throughout the course of the year, however, if you would like to apply for a scholarship or require a means tested bursary for the following year, we recommend that applications are processed during the Christmas Term prior to entry, due to the limited concessions available:

 Click here to download a copy of the Registration Form.
-Please kindly complete and return with a photograph and Registration Fee of £75 to the College Registrar.
+Please complete it and return it with a photograph and Registration Fee of £75 to the College Registrar.

 Prep School: Children are assessed in a classroom environment during their assessment day and, for Year 3 and above, by online assessment.
 Nursery children have two assessment days.
 The Head of Prep School, or Head of Nursery (as appropriate) lead the assessments in liaison with the relevant Prep School staff.